chinapedia/wikipedia.abstract.en/Page/Dance.md

 The dances of Sri Lanka include the devil dances (_yakun natima_), a carefully crafted ritual reaching far back into Sri Lanka's pre-Buddhist past that combines ancient "Ayurvedic" concepts of disease causation with psychological manipulation and combines many aspects including Sinhalese cosmology.
 Their influence can be seen on the classical dances of Sri Lanka.[41]

-NutcrackerSnowPas.JPG_, one of the best known works of classical dance]] Dance-At-Bougival.jpg_ by Pierre-Auguste Renoir (1883)]] The dances of the Middle East are usually the traditional forms of circle dancing which are modernized to an extent.
+_, one of the best known works of classical dance]] _ by Pierre-Auguste Renoir (1883)]] The dances of the Middle East are usually the traditional forms of circle dancing which are modernized to an extent.
 They would include dabke, tamzara, Assyrian folk dance, Kurdish dance, Armenian dance and Turkish dance, among others.[42][43]
 All these forms of dances would usually involve participants engaging each other by holding hands or arms (depending on the style of the dance).
 They would make rhythmic moves with their legs and shoulders as they curve around the dance floor.
 The head of the dance would generally hold a cane or handkerchief.[44][45]

 Europe and North America